perej1/sim-temporal-spatial-ssa/README.md

 # sim-temporal-spatial-ssa
-Simulations for an article about (non)stationary subspace analysis for temporal spatial data.
+Simulations for an article about (non)stationary subspace analysis for spatio-temporal data.

 ## Requirements